 How therapy can help

-Therapy (counselling and psychotherapy) provides a safe, confidential and non-judgmental space for you to explore any personal issues.
-We will explore whatever you choose to bring at a pace that is determined by you.
+Therapy (counselling and psychotherapy) provides a safe, confidential and non-judgmental space for you to explore any areas of difficulty in your life.
+We explore whatever you choose to at a pace that is determined by you.
 This process is unique in each person's case and different kinds of support may be needed at different times.
 You may need support:

 Therapy can also support you to get in touch with your unique gifts and talents, to work through any inner blocks to offering and expressing those, so that you can live a richer, more meaningful and satisfying life.

 I have experience of working with a wide range of themes such as:

 The difference between counselling and psychotherapy is related to the nature of the training for the practitioner.
 Psychotherapy training is more extensive, so generally it provides the practitioner the skills to work at more depth.
 Such work is usually longer-term.
 I have trained in both counselling and psychotherapy.
 I work for as long as is needed for you to experience the healing and change you are happy with.

 Self and Parts